canav1/stackup-bot/README.md

 # StackUp Helper Bot

-This repository contains a Retrieval-Augmented Generation (RAG) based Language Model (LLM) designed to assist users with their queries regarding the StackUp website.
-The model leverages data scraped from the StackUp Zendesk page to provide accurate and contextually relevant answers.
+Welcome to the StackUp Query Assistant repository!
+This project aims to help users with their questions about the StackUp website by providing quick and relevant answers.
+The assistant uses information gathered from the StackUp Zendesk help center to ensure that users get the support they need.
+This help reduce the load on the Operations team and the time req. to resolve Simple Issues.

 ## Features